 What I love about dogs is how happy they are to see you even if you’ve never met before.
 I got to run with Talus for the first time today and it was great!
 She’s pretty fast, but a super fun running partner.
 It was a bit windy with the Chinook as you can see with our crazy hair, but can’t beat running in +10 in January.
-4 pees, no poops for Talus today.Runner: Carolyn
+The Scoop: 4 pees, no poops.

 Coco was feeling the cold snap today as a nice frosty beard grew on her face throughout the run.
-Was pretty funny to see her face frozen over.
+It was pretty funny to see her face frozen over.
 We did our 5 minutes of walking 5 minutes of running and still managed a great 7kms!
 Great Friday with Coco.
-The poop scoop: Coco did not poop or pee.Runner: Eamonn
+The Poop Scoop: nothing to report.

 Abby, Jake and I had some company for our run today; my partner, Rob and our dog Jack joined us.
 Leslie was there to help with introductions, Abby was rambunctious at initial greeting, but she was good once she got her hellos out of her system.
 We took them all to Sue Higgins, where they had a great time chasing each other.
 Jack took a particular shine to Jake and kept following him wherever he went!
 Abby had one pee and one poop, Jake had two pees and one poop.